 Beating cancer is certainly something to celebrate.
-While one in three Australians will experience a cancer diagnosis during their life, more and more people are beating cancer thanks to increasingly sophisticated treatments.
+While one in two Australians will experience a cancer diagnosis during their life, more and more people are beating cancer thanks to increasingly sophisticated treatments.

 Getting the all-clear is a time of enormous relief, but beating cancer doesn’t mean that everything goes back to being exactly the same as before diagnosis.
 For many people, the physical and psychological impacts of their cancer experience continue long after treatment finishes.
 This is where yoga can help.